hostbuster/mam/README.md

 #### Topology and meters

 - `--print-topo`: print a simple topological order derived from `connections` (MVP).
 Helpful to validate routing intent.
-- `--meters`: realtime sessions print periodic per-rack meters; offline export prints a concise mix line with peak and RMS in dBFS.
+- `--meters`: realtime sessions print periodic per-rack and per-bus meters (when buses are defined); offline export prints a concise mix line with peak and RMS in dBFS.
+Adjust interval with `--meters-interval SEC` (min 0.05s, default 1.0s).
 - `--verbose`: in realtime, print loop counter and elapsed time at loop boundaries.
 - `--meters-per-node`: print per-node peak/RMS and mark nodes with no audio as `inactive`.
   - When combined with `--verbose` in realtime, per-node meters are printed each time the loop boundary is crossed.